relativitydev/relativity-trace-documentation/docs/administrator_guide/retention.md

 ---

+## Overview
+Retention policies are defined using [Workflow Rules]({{ site.baseurl }}{% link docs/administrator_guide/workflow_rules.md %}) and the Data Disposal type of [Action]({{ site.baseurl }}{% link docs/administrator_guide/actions.md %}).

 ### Data Disposal Action Type

 The Data Disposal Action will permanently delete all documents that match the Rule conditions if they are outside the Data Retention window.

->
-> Data Disposal will only delete files located in valid Data Batch folders.
+Data Disposal will only delete files located in valid Data Batch folders.
 Documents not ingested by Trace will not be deleted.

->
-> If a Document is disposed, but not its parent or children, only the disposed Documents files are deleted.
+If a Document is disposed, but not its parent or children, only the disposed Documents files are deleted.

->
-> _Only_ documents which were imported as part of a Data Batch which is in the `Completed` or `CompletedWithDocumentLevelErrors` state will be deleted.
+_Only_ documents which were imported as part of a Data Batch which is in the `Completed` or `CompletedWithDocumentLevelErrors` state will be deleted.

 The Data Disposal Action Type follows the same Trace Rules Engine paradigm with one added condition: